Scottish Government: Elections and voting

 Unlike some other countries, Scotland and the Scottish Parliament do not elect one individual to become the first minister, nor does it directly elect members of the government.
-Rather, the electorate in Scotland voting in parliamentary elections to the Scottish Parliament by voting for one constituency MSP and a regional MSP.
+Rather, the electorate in Scotland votes in parliamentary elections for the Scottish Parliament by voting for one constituency MSP and one regional MSP.
 In turn, the party with the largest candidates returned to the Scottish Parliament will be asked by the monarch to form a Scottish Government in their name.
 From 1999 until 2007, the Scottish Government, then known as the Scottish Executive, was headed by a coalition agreement between the Scottish Labour Party and Scottish Liberal Democrats.
 Since 2007, the Scottish Government has been run by the Scottish National Party, forming a majority government for the first time in the history of the Scottish Government following the 2011 Scottish Parliament elections.
 In 2007, Alex Salmond became the first politician from the SNP to lead the Scottish Government.

-In 2024, the Scottish Government passed the Scottish Elections (Representation and Reform) Bill which the government claims will "enhance Scotland’s democratic processes".
-One of the major introductions of the bill is the ban on MSPs also serving as an MP or Peer in the House of Commons whilst serving as an incumbent MSP in the Scottish Parliament.
+In 2024, the Scottish Parliament passed the Scottish Elections (Representation and Reform) Bill which the government claims will "enhance Scotland’s democratic processes".
+One of the major introductions of the bill is the ban on MSPs also serving as an MP or Peer in the UK Parliament whilst serving as an incumbent MSP in the Scottish Parliament.
 The Scottish Government is directly responsible for all elections to the Scottish Parliament and local government in Scotland.
-In 2015, the Scottish Elections (Reduction of Voting Age) Bill allowed all 16 and 17-year olds in Scotland to vote, the first time in which they were eligible to legally vote being the 2016 Scottish Parliament election.
+The Scottish Elections (Reduction of Voting Age) Act 2015 allows all 16 and 17-year olds in Scotland to vote, the first election in which they were eligible to vote being the 2016 Scottish Parliament election.